Points, Lines, Planes & Angles

 Points, Lines, Planes & Angles Practice Quiz with a Step-by-Step Interactive Lesson

-Use the quiz at the top of the page to practice points, lines, planes, and angles — the core building blocks of geometry and 3D geometry.
-You’ll review points, lines, line segments, rays, and planes; how geometry objects intersect (like line–plane intersection and plane–plane intersection); how to identify parallel, perpendicular, and skew lines; and how to solve angle questions using complementary angles, supplementary angles, vertical angles, and adjacent angles.
-You’ll also see essential 3D ideas like the dihedral angle between planes and quick coordinate tools (like direction vectors, normal vectors, and vector projection onto a plane).
+Use the question set below to practice points, lines, planes, and angles - the core building blocks of geometry and 3D geometry.
+You will review points, lines, line segments, rays, and planes; how geometry objects intersect (like line-plane intersection and plane-plane intersection); how to identify parallel, perpendicular, and skew lines; and how to solve angle questions using complementary angles, supplementary angles, vertical angles, and adjacent angles.
+You will also see essential 3D ideas like the dihedral angle between planes and quick coordinate tools (like direction vectors, normal vectors, and vector projection onto a plane).
 If you want a refresher, click Start lesson to open a step-by-step guide with examples and quick checks.

 How this geometry practice works

 • 1.
-Take the quiz: answer the points, lines, planes, and angles questions at the top of the page.
+Take the practice set: answer the points, lines, planes, and angles questions below.

 • 2.
 Open the lesson (optional): review geometry definitions, angle relationships, and 3D intersections with worked examples.

 • 3.
-Retry: return to the quiz and apply the geometry rules immediately.
+Retry: return to the question set and apply the geometry rules immediately.

-What you’ll learn in the points, lines, planes & angles lesson
+What you will learn in the points, lines, planes & angles lesson

 Points, lines, segments & rays